 You see, emotion doesn’t move the hand of God at all; but, standing on His promises can.
 He is always true to His Word.
 Always!

-How do I pray for people with unspoken prayer request?
+How do I pray for people with unspoken prayer requests?

 I pray for every area of their lives.
 Let me give you an example.
 I pray for their physical body.
 I pray for strength, health, and protection.
 I also pray for their homes, families, and social circles.
 I pray God will surround them with Godly people and Godly friendships will come their way.